Pat Byrne, 2002

 Pat Byrne, Alasdair Gray October, 2002.

 Since this feature was written in 2002, Alasdair Gray has been involved in a range of interesting projects.
-Making even more of a mark on Glasgow's West End, he has completed the wonderful mural on the ceiling of OranMor and entertained us by interviewing himself on a television programme about his life.
+Making even more of a mark on Glasgow's West End and much further afield – he has completed the wonderful mural on the ceiling of OranMor and entertained us by interviewing himself on a television programme about his life.
 The man is quirky, charismatic and unbelievably talented, (2005)